 Finishing the Application

-How much does it cost to use AMCAS?
+How much does it cost to use the AMCAS program?

-The 2023 AMCAS processing fee is $170 and includes one medical school designation.
-Additional school designations are $43 each.
+The 2024 AMCAS program processing fee is $175 and includes one medical school designation.
+Additional school designations are $45 each.
 Tax, where applicable, will be calculated at checkout.

 When is my AMCAS application ready to be submitted?

-Your MCAT scores and letters of recommendation do not have to be received by AMCAS before you submit your application.
+Your MCAT scores and letters of recommendation do not have to be received by the AMCAS program before you submit your application.

 What are the AMCAS deadline requirements?

-The application deadline is the date by which your application must be submitted to AMCAS.
+The application deadline is the date by which your application must be submitted to the AMCAS program.
 You must submit your application, agree to the certification statement, and pay the appropriate application fees by 11:59 p.m.
 ET of the deadline date.
 Your application does not need to be processed/verified by the deadline date.

 Each medical school program sets its own deadline, so be sure to consult Participating Medical Schools and Deadlines and remember that different programs at the same school may have different deadline dates.
 The Early Decision Program (EDP) has a deadline of August 1 for all medical schools.